-Grazing pastures too often reduces its total root mass and prevents it from developing a healthy root growth.
-Having a lower root mass makes the ryegrass easier to pull by your animals, more susceptible to very cold or scorching conditions, and more vulnerable to pests that damage roots.
+Grazing pastures too often reduces its total root mass and prevents it from developing healthy root growth.
+Having a lower root mass makes the perennial ryegrass easier to pull by your animals, more susceptible to very cold or scorching conditions, and more vulnerable to pests that damage roots.

 3. Fertilise ryegrass and maintain a constant cover of green leaf area all year.

 Use 200 kilograms of nitrogen per hectare per year during ryegrass' spring flush of pasture growth.
 The pasture growth months are usually between March to June and September to November.
 If water is accessible, irrigate during the summer months to increase both the summer and autumn growth and do so to a soil depth of 15 to 30 centimetres.